thomas-lamiaux/rocq-prover.org/README.md

 - The data is released under CC BY-SA 4.0.
 - Code examples within the content are released under UNLICENSE.
 - The OCaml logo is released under UNLICENSE.
+- The Rocq logo is released under TODO.
 - The vendored files are listed with their licenses in [`LICENSE-3RD-PARTY`](./LICENSE-3RD-PARTY).

 See our [`LICENSE`](./LICENSE) for the complete licenses.

 ## Code of Conduct

-This project follows the [OCaml Code of Conduct](https://github.com/ocaml/ocaml.org/blob/main/CODE_OF_CONDUCT.md).
+This project follows the [Rocq Code of Conduct](https://github.com/coq/rocq-prover.org/blob/main/CODE_OF_CONDUCT.md).